 This serene island is known as the site of the apocalyptic revelations of St. John the Divine, The cave where he is said to have lived is now the site of the Monastery of the Apocalypse.
 It houses priceless icons and manuscripts in its treasury.

-At the tip of a sunlit peninsula where the Aegean meets the Mediterranean, Datça is a tranquil harbour town beloved for its natural beauty and relaxed charm.
+Set along a sunlit peninsula where the Aegean meets the Mediterranean, Datça is a tranquil harbour town cherished for its natural beauty and slow-paced charm.
 Passengers may choose to stay ashore, wandering its flower-lined streets, sampling local honey, or simply enjoying the ship at anchor.
 Alternatively, an optional excursion to the ancient city of Knidos is available at an additional cost.
 There, among marble ruins and sweeping sea views, history comes vividly to life.
 Whether exploring or unwinding, Datça embodies the easy rhythm of coastal Türkiye - serene, sun-kissed, and irresistibly inviting.

 Tucked between rugged cliffs and the clear blue waters of the Lycian coast, Kaş is a delightful harbour town with a laid-back Mediterranean spirit.
 Passengers can wander its cobbled streets, where whitewashed houses are draped in bougainvillea and cafés spill out onto sun-dappled squares.
 The marina hums with yachts and diving boats, while nearby coves invite a swim in crystal seas.
-Those wishing to explore further can visit the ancient ruins of Antiphellos or join an optional trip to the sunken city of Kekova.
-Whether ashore or aboard, Kaş offers pure Turkish coastal charm and tranquillity.
+Those wishing to explore further can visit the ancient ruins of Antiphellos.
+Kaş offers pure Turkish coastal charm and tranquillity.

 Framed by the soaring Taurus Mountains and the shimmering Mediterranean, Antalya is a radiant jewel of Türkiye’s southern coast.
 Passengers arriving here discover a perfect harmony of history, culture, and seaside beauty.
-The old town of Kaleiçi, with its winding lanes, Ottoman-era houses, and lively bazaars, invites gentle exploration, while the harbour below bustles with elegant yachts and wooden gulets.
-Sun-drenched beaches stretch east and west, and nearby waterfalls cascade dramatically into the sea.
-Whether exploring ancient ruins, sampling local cuisine, or simply soaking in the warmth of the Turkish sun, Antalya promises unforgettable moments for every traveller.
+The old town of Kaleiçi, with its winding lanes, Ottoman-era houses, and lively bazaars, invites gentle exploration, while the old port below bustles with elegant yachts and wooden gulets.
+Whether exploring ancient ruins, sampling local cuisine, or simply soaking in the warmth of the Turkish sun, Antalya promises unforgettable moments for every traveler.
+The cruise port is located 12 km west of the old town.

 RATES - Star Flyer 11 Nights